There are many cookie-cutter real estate letter templates and samples that you can get for free or pay for.

-These letters are usually a combination of a letter and an attached offer to a potential seller.
+These letters usually combine a letter and an attached offer to a potential seller.

-In the contents of the real estate letter, the investor usually makes references to why they want to buy the respective home.
+In the real estate letter’s contents, the investor usually references why they want to buy the respective home.

-Although this type of letter has become increasingly unpopular over the years, in today’s low-inventory market situation, some buyers resort to it as some are borderline desperate.
+Although this type of letter has become increasingly unpopular over the years, some buyers resort to it as some are borderline desperate in today’s low-inventory market situation.

 Why have real estate love letters become less and less popular?

-Because of the legal risks, they involve in potentially violating national fair housing laws.
+Because they potentially violate national fair housing laws.